Stars send support for Christian Eriksen after collapse on pitch at Euros

 English referee Anthony Taylor called medics on to the pitch and Eriksen underwent prolonged treatment.

-Pictures circulating on social media appeared to show Eriksen being stretchered off the pitch with his eyes open.
+Pictures circulating on social media appeared to show Eriksen being carried off the pitch on a stretcher with his eyes open.

 It said the match would be restarted on Saturday evening “following the request made by players of both teams”.